 3.1.
 Assist in securing qualified PROs, Judges and Umpires as necessary; see the US Sailing website for requirements US Sailing - Judges and US Sailing - Race Officers. .

-If you cannot find a Regionally Certified Race Officer or Senior Judge for your qualifier, contact either your Area Representative on the Judges Committee or on the Race Management Committee.
+If you cannot find a Regionally Certified Race Officer or Senior Judge for your semi-final, contact either your Area Representative on the Judges Committee or on the Race Management Committee.
 People’s calendars fill up quickly so getting someone signed up early is a great idea.

 3.2.
 Assist in locating appropriate venues and boats to conduct the Area qualifiers for various championships

 3.3.
 Assist the YRAs in your Area in any way, including interpreting and administering the regulations of the championships